The most famous Egyptologists in history and their incredible discoveries

 Egyptology is the study of ancient Egypt.
 This can include everything from the history and culture of ancient Egyptians to the language and hieroglyphs that they used.

-Many people become interested in Egyptology after visiting Egypt or seeing Egyptian artifacts in a museum.
+In reality, many people become interested in Egyptology after visiting Egypt or seeing Egyptian artifacts in a museum.

 Egyptologists use many different methods to learn about ancient Egypt.
 They often study ancient texts and inscriptions, as well as artifacts like sculptures and pottery.